 While saying “please” might seem like a no-brainer, “bonjour” is actually just as important in French culture.

 The way that Americans are able to walk into a store and ask for something without saying hello first is astounding in France, though it doesn’t seem to bother many people Stateside.
 Neglecting to greet people is a surefire way to make the locals gruff and grumpy in their responses.
-Always remember this handy phrase.
-No matter how many mistakes you make further down the line while speaking, your interlocutor will be more willing to help or make the effort to understand.
+So always remember this handy phrase.
+If you use it, no matter how many mistakes you make further down the line while speaking, your interlocutor will be more willing to help or make the effort to understand.

-Yes and no in French can be very useful when trying to attempt basic communication with a French person.
+“Yes” and “no” in French can be very useful when trying to attempt basic communication with a French person.
 Once they realize you’re mainly using French for travelers and don’t have too much vocabulary to form your own sentences, they might make take charge of the interaction by asking you questions.
-Yes and no can always be useful to answer these questions and hopefully reach a helpful conclusion.

 While it’s nice to be able to ask all of your questions in French, if you really need to speak English, this is the key to unlock that possibility.
-Most French people do speak basic English, especially in big cities like Paris.
+A lot of French people do speak basic English, especially in big cities like Paris.

 Tourists who report that nobody in France speaks English were probably some not-so-savvy travelers who ran up to the first people they saw and started babbling in English without even a bonjour.
 This is seen as very rude in French and rarely gets the desired response.